mbaske/grid-sensor/README.md

 ![Overview 2D](Images/overview_2D.png)

-### Rotate
+### Rotation Type

+Whether to rotate the sensor with the agent's transform.
+* `Agent Y` - Rotate around Y-axis only, sensor is aligned with agent forward.
+* `Agent XYZ` - Rotate around all axes, sensor is aligned with agent rotation.
-Whether to Y-rotate detection bounds with the sensor transform.
-If disabled, bounds are always aligned with the world forward axis.
+* `None` - Ignore agent rotation, sensor is aligned with world forward axis.

 ### Cell Size